Cloud-Kid/d0wn/README.md

 Disks : 120G Kingston SSD (OS), 2x4Tb Red Barracuda Drives (Medias) 2x1Tb Green Barracuda Drives (Important Stuff/Configs/RAID 1 MIRROR)

 ##############################################

+/!\ Important /!\
+If you plan to make a SSL enabled server, you need a domain name migrated to cloudflare to be more convenient

 1- Create a bootable USB Stick for your server with your favorite OS